RaphaelleC/project-2/README.md

 We also came to the conclusion that the choice of an API is not easy and that we could have chosen a better one.
 For the movies and characters, we realized that there was no image listed on this API, and it was too late to choose a different one.
 So we decided to go 'the hard way' and uploaded images we found on the internet to Imgur to be able to use them on our website.
 We didn't want our website to be just plain text.

+## Achievements

+- Building and deployment of a React app
+- Usage of a free and open source API

+## Challenges

+For me, the biggest challenge of this project was working on the same directory on pairing.
+Even if we separated the workload so we didn't have to work on the exact same file at the same time, when we wanted to test if what we implemented was working it was difficult to do so as we were both testing things from the same directory, so if one of us had an error it would show on the other person's screen and we had to wait for the error to be corrected before being able to properly test.
+Fortunately, we kept a great communication between each other so we knew when the other had an issue and when not, so we could help and be able to test our implementations without losing a lot of time.

 ## Conclusions